 - Have Dynatrace AI analyze the incoming data in exactly the same way it analyzes out-of-the-box supported technologies.

-To learn more, see ActiveGate plugins capabilities
+To learn more, see ActiveGate extensions capabilities

 Dynatrace binds imported data to appropriate entities.
 For example, here's what you can achieve for a Java application connected to the Alibaba MongoDB cloud: